 What Borrowers Should Know About Origination

-Working with a hard money lender for the first time can be overwhelming, but hard money loans don’t have to be complicated.
-Understanding the structure and borrower requirements of hard money loans, what you’re paying for, and what you should expect are all essential in making the process run smoothly.
+Working with a hard money lender for the first time can be overwhelming, but it doesn’t have to be confusing.
+Understanding the structure, borrower requirements, and what you should expect is essential for a smooth process.

 What is a Hard Money Loan?

-To put it in simple terms, a hard money loan is a loan funded by a private lender, rather than by an institution such as a bank.
-They are normally short term, with repayment taking place in about a year, though can be extended past a year.
-For repayment, borrowers are expected to make monthly interest-only payments with a final “balloon” principal payment at the end of the term.
+In essence, a hard money loan is one that a private lender funds, rather than institutions like banks.
+They are normally short term, with repayment taking place in about a year, though lenders can extend them further.
+For repayment, borrowers need to make monthly interest-only payments with a final “balloon” principal payment at term-end.

 Why Hard Money Loans Best Suit Fix and Flippers

-If you are looking to fix and flip a property, a hard money loan is a great option to get you started.
-The ability to make one balloon payment at the end and the short term nature of hard money loans are a big part of why they work.
-In addition, the money to purchase a property and the cost of rehab are included, which sets it apart from a traditional loan.
+If you’re looking to fix-and-flip a property, a hard money loan is a great option help you start.
+The ability to make one balloon payment at the end plus their short term nature are a big part of why they work.
+In addition, the money to purchase a property and the cost of rehab are included.
+These set hard money loans apart from traditional loans.

 What You Need to Start the Origination Process

-One of the great things about hard money loans is that while credit is taken into account, a bigger emphasis is placed on the property you intend to purchase.
+One of the great things about hard money loans is that while lenders look at your credit, they place a bigger emphasis on the property you intend to purchase.
 It’s important when applying for a hard money loan to have all the information about the property, as well as rehab costs, the contractor you have chosen for repairs and other vital information at the beginning of the process so the lender can decide (usually in a very short amount of time) if the loan is something they are interested in.